Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Abstract

 \section{Abstract}

-Socks are produced and replaced at a massive scale, yet their paired use makes them unusually vulnerable to waste, as the loss of a single sock can strand usable wear-capacity and trigger premature replacement.
-In this study, we quantify the economic and ecological value of pairing non-matching \say{orphan} socks, and the social cost that discourages this behaviour.
+\review{Socks are produced and replaced at a massive scale, yet their paired use makes them unusually vulnerable to service loss, as the disappearance of a single sock can leave usable wear-capacity stranded and create sockless days even when functional socks remain available.
+In this study, we examine whether pairing non-matching \say{orphan} socks can preserve daily sock service under stochastic loss, and how this benefit trades off against perceived social discomfort.
 We formalize sock ownership as a sequential decision problem under uncertainty in which socks wear out and disappear stochastically during laundering, while public exposure induces a person-specific mismatch penalty.
-We conducted an in-person study to estimate mismatch sensitivity and diversity preference, linking behavioural heterogeneity to optimal mixing strategies.
-Using these results and a computer simulation-based evaluation of interpretable pairing policies, we show that strict matching can appear resource-frugal largely because it generates many sockless days, whereas controlled tolerance for mismatch sustains service and reduces stranded capacity across loss regimes.
-This study establishes the feasibility of matching non-matching socks while outlining its limitations and challenges. \\ \\
+We conducted an in-person study to estimate mismatch sensitivity and diversity preference, linking behavioural heterogeneity to interpretable mixing policies.
+Using these results, an exact benchmark on small tractable instances, and a simulation-based evaluation of pairing policies, we show that strict matching can appear resource-frugal largely because it generates many sockless days.
+In contrast, controlled tolerance for mismatch sustains service and reduces stranded wear-capacity across loss regimes.
+The ecological-cost term is treated as a proportional embodied-cost proxy rather than an independent life-cycle assessment measure, so the environmental interpretation is suggestive and mechanism-based rather than a direct estimate of environmental savings.
+This study establishes the feasibility and limitations of matching non-matching socks as a simple strategy for preserving service from already-owned garments.} \\ \\